FearlessNite345/fearlessdev-docs/docs/fivem-scripts/fs-spawnselector/configure.md

 Configure spawn points and control when the selector appears.
 :::

+## 🚀 Quick Start

+1. Install `fs-spawnselector` in your `resources` folder.
+2. Edit `config.lua` to add spawn points and choose automatic or manual triggering.
+3. Restart the resource to load your spawn list.

 ## 📦 Basic Setup

 To configure the `FS-SpawnSelector`, open the `config.lua` file inside the resource folder.
 Below is an example configuration with explanations for each option: